wcj365/ideal_util/README.md

 # ideal_util

-utilities for interactive visual data apps and dashboards.
+Utilities for interactive visual data apps and dashboards.